Review: ‘Pachinko’ Season 2 Episode 4 “Chapter Twelve”

 Mother and Daughter Reunite

 In 1945 Osaka, Kim Sunja (Kim Min-ha) and her family as they adapt to their new life in the countryside, seeking refuge from the horrors of World War II.
 Baek Noa (Kim Kang-hoon) slowly becomes accustomed to his new surroundings and even befriends a classmate who was once a bully.
-However, his younger brother, Baek Mozasu, struggles to fit in and feels overshadowed by Noa.
+However, his younger brother, Baek Mozasu (Eunseong Kwon), struggles to fit in and feels overshadowed by Noa.
 Similarly, Kyunghee (Jung Eun-chae) faces discomfort as she is occasionally harassed by Japanese farmers, prompting Kim Chang-ho (Kim Sung-kyu) to step in to look after her.

 The most surprising moment occurs when Koh Hansu (Lee Min-ho) brings the elderly Yangjin (Jeong In-Ji), Sunja’s mother, to the countryside.
 Sunja is overjoyed to reunite with her mother, and Yangjin feels the same about seeing her daughter again.
 Yangjin is even thrilled to meet her grandsons for the first time.
 While the reunion is both touching and bittersweet, it is somewhat confusing, as Season 1 suggested that Sunja never reunited with her mother.
 This was implied when an elderly Sunja extensively questioned her old friend from the boarding house about her mother’s well-being.
 It remains unclear whether this is a retcon in the show or if there is more to be revealed, with the elderly Sunja simply curious about what happened to her mother after she returned to Busan in Korea.
 Despite this, the novel does show Sunja reuniting with her mother in the countryside at the farm thanks to Hansu.